(Book 1: Lights, Captura, Action)

 ‘That’s all well and good, sir, but what about knowledge of the outside world?’
 The seriousness in the artist’s tone had gone up a notch.

 Ravi’s brows knit slightly.
 ‘The outside world?’

 Unaware of Ravi’s departure, the artist continued from behind his setup, ‘Indeed, and if you’re clueless about such things, how do you plan to make it big?
 One needs to keep up with the developments in one’s field, sir.
-Study books only help you so far; they get outdated every year… Hey!
+Study books only help you so far; they get outdated every year…’ Realising that his subject had walked away, he shouted, ‘Hey!
 Where do you think you’re going?
-I’M NOT DONE HERE!’
-He shouted, realising that his subject had walked away.
+I’m not done here!’

 But Ravi had already arrived at the electronics stall, where the middle-aged shopkeeper promptly broke into his sales pitch.
 ‘Welcome, sir!
 Intrigued by the MorsePage, I see.
 Incredible device, this.
 Two comfortable buttons are all you need to type and store your notes and documents.
 Something urgent pops up?
 Simply save your work and switch to the new one.
 You can load it up later and continue from where you left.
 It’s that simple!’